 A. Persistent hiccups can certainly be a problem.
 We trust the doctor ruled out any serious condition underlying your hiccups.
 We could find no well-controlled studies demonstrating that omeprazole (Prilosec) or any other acid-suppressing drug would work for chronic hiccups.

 Long-lasting hiccups are thought to be the result of nerve irritation.
 Although home remedies are not well studied either, some may work through counter-irritation of the vagus nerve.
-Here are some suggestions from readers:

 “Bite into a lime or lemon wedge.
 This is an old bar secret.”